Yu-Hsin (Bobby) Ho

 avatar

-Yu-Hsin Ho is a Master’s student of Economics at National Taiwan University.
+Yu-Hsin Ho is an incoming PhD student in Economics at Harvard University.
 He is interested in International Trade, Spatial Economics, and Political Economy.

 CV Email GitHub Google Scholar